Spice-Rubbed Grilled Salmon with Fruit Trio Salsa

 This post may contain affiliate links.
 Please see our disclosure policy.

-Summer might be winding down, but there’s plenty of seasonal brightness in this Spice-Rubbed Grilled Salmon topped with Fruit Trio Salsa.
+Summer might be winding down, but there’s plenty of seasonal brightness in this Spice-Rubbed Grilled Salmon with Fruit Trio Salsa.

 5 from 3 votes